servo/servo/tests/wpt/web-platform-tests/resources/webidl2/README.md

 Comment and white space are not represented in the AST.

-The root of this object is always an array of definitions (where definitions are any of interfaces, exceptions, callbacks, etc. — anything that can occur at the root of the IDL).
+The root of this object is always an array of definitions (where definitions are any of interfaces, dictionaries, callbacks, etc. — anything that can occur at the root of the IDL).

 ### IDL Type